2023 Solar Incentives Guide for Kingston, PA - Tax Credits & Rebates

 Federal Solar Incentives

 When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of the cost of your solar system.

-The ITC originally covered 30% of the cost of installing a solar system, and has fluctuated slightly over the years between 26-30%.
+The ITC originally covered 30% of the total cost of installing a solar system, although that number has fluctuated slightly over time between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
-There is no maximum amount you can claim.
-The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+There is no maximum claim amount.
+The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-To better understand exactly how much the ITC could save you, contact your local Kingston solar panel installer.
+To best understand how the ITC might apply to you, get in touch with your local Kingston solar panel installation expert and request more information.

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The credit percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Kingston solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local Kingston solar panel company.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-As with federal incentives, these can include rebates, tax credits and more.
-These incentives may be distributed by your county or municipality, or by the Pennsylvania government.
-Certain incentives are available for a limited time, while others are ongoing.
+There are often state solar incentives available in addition to federal ones.
+Tax credits, rebates and more can be offered at a more local level.
+These incentives may be provided by your county or municipality, or by the Pennsylvania government.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Kingston